 The Power of a Praying Wife by Stormie Omartian is a great book to stay on task and pray for our spouse.

 Our ladies’ group here is currently reading What Husbands Wish their Wives knew about Men by Patrick Morley.
 James Dobson has the reverse of this book, What Wives Wish their Husbands Knew about Women.
-Both give great insight into understanding the opposite sex and what they need from us.
+Both give great insight into understanding the opposite sex and what they need from each other.

 There is an old book with a lot of practical advice called Strike the Original Match by Dr Charles Swindoll that gives advice on how to have a good fight and how to deal with a couple’s finances.

 A garden can’t be planted without seeds, dirt and hard work.
-A house can’t be built without lumber, concrete, nails, windows and hard work.
-A marriage can’t be built without wisdom, sacrifice and hard work.
+Any house can’t be built without lumber or brick, concrete, nails, windows and hard work.
+A marriage can’t be built without wisdom, sacrifice and more hard work.
 Books, especially the Bible, are great tools for marriage building.

-When the honeymoon has ended, it is time to dig in and work hard, sacrificing our plans and our false concepts for truth and a healthy plan for healing of hearts and minds and dreams.
+When the honeymoon has ended, it is time to dig in and work harder at getting to know our spouse’s needs.
+We made need to sacrifice our plans and our false concepts for truth and a healthy plan for healing of hearts and minds and sharing dreams.
 Any marriage can be saved, but it will take both partners giving 1000% to beat the statistics.
-Let’s all pray for those families we know are on the brink of a break-up that they would learn how to have divorce-proof marriages.
+Let’s all pray for those families we know who are on the brink of a break-up that they would learn how to have divorce-proof marriages.

-Do you have a favorite book or article on marriage that would help a family in crisis?
-What is your advice for a Divorce Proof Marriage?
+Maybe you have a favorite book or an article on marriage that would help a family in crisis?
+Or you may have some sound advice based on your own experience?
+Could it help someone else Divorce Proof their Marriage?
 Please share it with us in the comments!!